wp-plugins/quickapp/readme.txt

  <ol>
   <li>Go to the "Plugins" / "Add new" on the left main menu.</li>
   <li>Type Quickapp within the search box and click "Search Plugins".</li>
-  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android, iOS, HTML5)" Plugin and click "Install Now".</li>
+  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android & HTML5)" Plugin and click "Install Now".</li>
   <li>Click "Activate Plugin".</li>
   <li>Hover on Quickapp icon on the left main menu and click on setting link to start creating your own mobile App.</li>
  </ol>